 Another day, another matcha recipe.
 Vegan matcha cookies with white chocolate chips!
 Are you a matcha fan?
 You love my vegan matcha desserts like matcha cupcakes and brownies?
 Did you nod twice?
 Then you will love these cookies!

 If you love chocolate chip cookies it’s possible that eating the same chocolate chip cookies every time can get repetitive and boring sometimes.
 It may look super simple but just adding a tablespoon of quality Japanese matcha and switching up the chocolate chips to white chocolate chunks make a whole world of difference in a cookie.
 Matcha and white chocolate combo isn’t actually a thing in Japan but who cares, they would make a perfect couple if they were married to each other!

 A bit about matcha – Matcha is one of the super popular ingredients right now.
 And many people like it because of the addictive green tea flavour and unique twist it gives to desserts and drinks.
-Matcha is high in antioxidants and offers a wide range of health benefits too and the fact that it also gives the lovely green hue is an added plus!
+Matcha is high in antioxidants and the fact that it also gives the lovely green hue is an added plus!
 When it comes to baking there are so many ways you can incorporate matcha like these matcha cookies.
 Enjoy them with your family and friends, I’m sure they’ll love them!